 Too often, she finds herself trying to overcome friction that occurred in other areas.
 Her patients encounter multiple bumps in the road just getting there.
 Repeatedly being put on hold, then getting disconnected before making an appointment.
 Inadequate signage from the lobby to the right office.
 Spending way too much time in the waiting room.
 When doctor and patient finally meet, their interaction is hampered by an underlying tension and mistrust that’s difficult to overcome.

 Operational friction places burden on both patient and caregiver.
-Through shortcomings of the system and processes, the patient experiences undue friction on the front end, and that friction is absorbed by the doctor.
+Through shortcomings of the system and processes, the patient experiences undue friction on the front end, and that friction is absorbed by the doctor and healthcare employees.
 It’s frustrating for all involved.

 Vicious and virtuous cycles

-When operational friction happens, somebody—whether it’s the clinic administrator, member of the care team, or the physician—must try to solve that problem for that patient.
+When operational friction happens, somebody—whether it’s the clinic administrator, member of the care team, or the physician, or other healthcare employees—must try to solve that problem for that patient.
 This creates extra work that interferes with their ability to do their job properly, layering onto the stress.
 This impacts resilience (initially as a decrease in decompression, but over time as a decrease in activation), which hurts engagement.
 Reduced workforce engagement is related to lower levels of patient experience.
-Poor patient experience further impacts clinician resilience.
+Poor patient experience further impacts clinician resilience and employee experience.
 It can turn into a vicious cycle, repeating itself with increasingly bad results.

 What we need in healthcare is a virtuous cycle.
 Think about a time when a patient’s healthcare experience went something like this: They easily made an appointment without struggling with wait times, they had a great interaction with their clinician, and the follow-up was timely and thorough.
 Unfortunately, the virtuous cycle is rare in our business, but it’s what we should aspire to.
 Other industries are delivering experiences like this, and, as a result, expectations have been raised for healthcare to be more efficient with less friction.